ooikk/Arduino-Documentation/02_MISC/02_WiFi/ESP_Rainmaker.md

 2. Open the ESP RainMaker application.
 3. Tap **Add Device**.
 4. Scan the QR Code from the browser.
 5. Allow the application to scan for BLE devices.
-Skip 6 and 7 is use QR Code
+Skip 6 and 7 if use QR Code
 6. Select:

    ```text